 Second Stimulus Checks for US Expats

 US congressional leaders agreed to a new $900 billion coronavirus rescue package that includes a second wave of stimulus checks.
-The vote for the bill is expected to happen today – Monday, 21, 2020.
+The vote for the bill happened on December 21, 2020.

 When Can Expats Receive the Second Stimulus Check?